Advanced Advanced Dungeons & Dragons: Plot

 At a Save Greendale committee meeting, Professor Hickey (Jonathan Banks) learns that he was not invited to his 3-year-old grandson's birthday party.
-Hickey becomes irate that his son, Hank Hickey (David Cross), continues to limit visiting time with his grandson, while spending all his time playing the role-playing game, Dungeons & Dragons.
+Hickey becomes irate that his son Hank Hickey (David Cross) continues to limit visiting time with his grandson, while spending all his time playing the role-playing game, Dungeons & Dragons.
 The group then decides to help father and son reunite through a rousing game of Dungeons & Dragons.

 The group and a reluctant Hank meet at Abed's (Danny Pudi) apartment, where Abed reprises his role as the Dungeon Master.
 Abed describes the eight adventurers arriving in the troubled realm of Galindor, where they must vanquish an evil Necromancer who rules in a dark tower across a bridge.
 Hank, seeing through the group's contrived plan to reconcile father and son, mixes and redistributes each character's sheet.
 His character is now Tristram Steelheart, a Holy Cleric; Hickey is named Tiny Nuggins, a Halfling Thief; Britta (Gillian Jacobs) is Fibrosis, a Ranger; Shirley (Yvette Nicole Brown) is Crouton, a Half-orc Druid; Annie (Alison Brie) reprises her role as Hector the Well Endowed; Chang (Ken Jeong) is a Troll named Dingleberry; and Jeff (Joel McHale) is Sir Riggs Diehard, much to the delight of Dean Pelton (Jim Rash), who is his son, Joseph Gordon Diehard.

-Hank rejects the group’s given mission and decides to head South instead.
+Hank rejects the group’s given mission and decides to head south instead.
 Annie attempts to lift Hank and carry him to the bridge, but Hank casts a fire spell in self-defense, dealing damage to Annie and also setting the bridge's rope supports on fire.
 The bridge is unable to hold the weight of the party and they plummet into a raging river below, splitting the group apart with Jeff, Hickey, Shirley, and Annie washing up on the left fork of Skull river, and the remaining party on the right.
-Hank threatens to quit.
-To prevent Hank from quitting the game, Hickey wagers that if he kills the Necromancer first, he is allowed to come to his grandson's birthday.
+Hank threatens to quit, so to prevent him from doing so, Hickey wagers that if he kills the Necromancer first, he is allowed to come to his grandson's birthday.
 Hank accepts, stating that if he wins Hickey will not go to the family's Christmas or Thanksgiving.
 The parties then go into separate rooms.